What is early intervention?

 The therapies used as part of early intervention address these developmental areas in different ways.
 For example:

-- Occupational therapy can help with fine motor skills, play and self-help skills like dressing and toileting.
+- Occupational therapy can help with fine motor skills, play, self-help skills like dressing and toileting, and independence.

-- Physiotherapy can help with balance, coordination and gross motor skills like sitting, crawling and walking.
+- Physiotherapy can help with strength, balance, coordination and gross motor skills like sitting, crawling and walking.

-- Speech therapy can help with speech, language, eating and drinking skills like chewing, sucking and swallowing.
+- Speech therapy can help with speech, language, communication and skills like chewing, sucking and swallowing.

-- Psychological therapy can help with forming relationships, coping with emotions, and developing behaviour, social and other skills.
+- Psychological therapy can help with forming relationships, managing emotions, and developing behavioural, social and other skills.

 Children often benefit from a combination of therapies – this is called a multidisciplinary approach.
 And children often need different therapies or therapy combinations at different stages of their development.

-A diagnosis will you help you choose the best early intervention for your child with disability, autism or other additional needs including developmental delay.
+A diagnosis will help you choose the best early intervention for your child.

 If your child’s condition showed up at birth or soon after, you might already have a diagnosis.
 But if you don’t have a diagnosis and you’re concerned about your child, it’s good to act quickly and talk to your GP or paediatrician.